 A2: If data are expected to be provided to the Federal government but are not in the correct format, the agency must make a determination about whether to require the recipient to report the information in the new format (which may require a change to the terms and conditions), or whether to make the change to the new format themselves (which would not).
 Your agency CIO is responsible for leading the open data initiative in your agency as well as working with the interagency working group on this effort.
 Your agency may determine that having the agency translate the delivered data is most cost effective so we encourage you to work with your CIO on this effort.
 A3: If data are generated with Federal funding, but providing data to the Federal government would not otherwise be an expected outcome of the Federal award this policy does not include any new requirement to collect it.

+####Q18: What are the implications of the policy for new investigator-initiated scientific research grants?
 A: Although most investigator-initiated research grants are expected to generate data, those that do not include a specific provision requiring that the resulting data be provided to the government are not subject to the requirements of this policy.
 However, to increase the value of the agency’s investment, some grants already require that data be provided to the agency.
 Furthermore, it is likely that some agencies will begin providing additional guidance with respect to managing digital scientific data created under investigator-initiated grants as part of their response to the Office of Science and Technology’s Memorandum on Increasing Public Access to the Results of Federally Funded Research.
 Agencies, in conjunction with their CIOs, may determine that some requirements of the M-13-13 policy are appropriate for inclusion in future funding announcements (e.g., machine readable, platform independent).

+####Q19: How difficult is it for agency personnel to transform machine-readable data into a platform-independent format?
+Is requiring data in a platform-independent format likely to drive up costs for recipients?
+Who can provide guidance on making the decision regarding who should convert the data?
 A: A number of tools are available to transform data from proprietary formats to platform independent formats.
 Project Open Data has collected a number of such tools.
 Many of these tools are easy to operate and require very little investment of time or effort.
 As such, they can be used either by a recipient (if the award specifies delivery in a platform independent format) or by Federal employees (if the award either does not specify or specifies delivery in a proprietary format).
 Your agency CIO is responsible for leading the open data initiative in your agency as well as working with the interagency working group on this effort.
 Your agency may determine that having the agency translate the delivered data is most cost effective.

+####Q20: Is there OMB guidance that might affect an agency’s authority to post data generated with Federal financial assistance?
 A: For Federal financial assistance to state, local, and tribal governments please see the guidance from A-102 .
 For Federal financial assistance to nonprofit organizations including institutions of higher education, please see the guidance in OMB Circular A-110.

 While this guidance address the rights obtained by an agency, decisions regarding whether data will be published will be made in accordance with Q9 above, generally involving, as appropriate, consultation among the agency CIO, general counsel, contracting personnel, security personnel and privacy personnel.